 The City’s prime location, great schools, affordable housing, ample recreational opportunities and strong community spirit have contributed to Spring Hill’s success, as have a City government committed to prosperity.

-The City of Spring Hill provides several public incentives for private investment in commercial, industrial and residential development.
-The City continues to consider redevelopment needs and look at exploring the use of economic development incentive tools.
+The City of Spring Hill provides several opportunities for private investment in commercial, industrial and residential development.
+The City continues to consider redevelopment needs.

 Review the economic climate of Spring Hill and the surrounding areas with these reports: